Xilinx/meta-xilinx-tools/docs/README.dfx.dtg.zynqmp.partial.md

 ---

 ## Test Procedure on Target
-* Once Linux boots on target, use fpgautil command to load RP .bit.bin and corresponding dt overlay as shown below.
+* Once Linux boots on target, use fpgautil command to load RP .bin and corresponding dt overlay as shown below.
 > **Note:**
 > 1. firmware can be loaded only with sudo or root permissions.